A

 Saade holds an MFA in Graphic Design from USEK University in Lebanon.
 He is currently a Research Associate and executive board member at Access in the Making research lab at Concordia University, Montreal.

-Veeranganakumari Solanki is an independent curator, writer and researcher based in Mumbai, India.
+Veeranganakumari Solanki (@veequine) is an independent curator, writer and researcher based in Mumbai, India.
 Her interest lies in the manner in which interdisciplinary forms merge with art to create dialogues that travel from public spaces into private ones and the way curatorial research can be structured around artistic practices that expand the idea of medium specificity through dialogue and story-telling.
 She has contributed papers and articles to several international art journals and publications.
 She has curated exhibitions, lectured on curating and art practices, and conducted workshops internatioxnally at prestigious institutes and galleries.
 Solanki was recently the Curatorial Brooks International Research Fellow at the Tate Modern, and a resident at the Delfina Foundation (2019), and is the Programme Director for Space Studio, Baroda.

 Her curatorial projects include Nuh Al Ethihad (Spirit of the Union), New York Public Library (2014); City Senses, Open Space Istanbul and Blackall Studios, London (2014); Fragments, Royal College of Art Pavilion, London (2014); Oman et La Mer, National Maritime Museum, Paris (2013–2014); Salon Oman Nour, Leighton House Museum, London (2013); and Bodies without Organs and Bodies in Motion, Hackney Picturehouse, London (2013).
 Among her publications are the catalogue for Becoming Landscape (Krinzinger Gallery, Vienna, 2017) and But We Cannot See Them: Tracing a UAE Underground, 1988–2008 (New York University Abu Dhabi, 2017).